statmorph-lsst: Quantifying and correcting morphological biases in galaxy surveys

 Since the sources in our sample are extremely local and have large angular extents, we needed to implement a careful segmentation and masking routine to remove as many foreground stars and background galaxies as possible.
 To do this, we follow a hot-and-cold approach, similar to \cite{Sazonova2021} and \cite{Morgan2024}.
-Here we describe our routine, which is available in the \texttt{statmorph-lsst/test\_suite} package.
-Fig. \ref{fig:segmentation} shows the steps of the algorithm for one galaxy, where segmentation was particularly challenging.
+Here we describe our routine, which is available in the \texttt{statmorph-lsst/test\_suite} package. \new{The routine is based on the \textsc{Photutils} library and the functions mentioned here refer to its \texttt{segmentation} module.} Fig. \ref{fig:segmentation} shows the steps of the algorithm for one galaxy, where segmentation was particularly challenging.

 To ensure high-quality masks, we perform the segmentation routine iteratively by visually inspecting the image and changing parameters until a satisfactory map is produced.
 Parameters that can be varied in our routine, with their typical values, are listed in Table \ref{tab:segmentation-params}.